 - Added vitamins and minerals

-- Inspired by home cooking
+- Inspired by home-cooked recipes

 Buying Guide: How to Choose the Best Nutritional Dog Food